ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 ### [Tableau Dashboard](https://public.tableau.com/shared/G7BRJWCG4?:display_count=n&:origin=viz_share_link)

 ## Tools & Skills
+Excel
+* Data cleansing, transformation, and integration
+* Translating business requirements
+* Statistical hypothesis testing

 Tableau
 * Data manipulation
 * Spatial analysis
+* Visual analysis
-* Visualizations
+* Forecasting
-* Data cleansing, transformation, and integration
+* Data storytelling
-* Statistical analysis

 ## Purpose & Context
 I performed exploratory and statistical analyses on multiple data sets.
 This project was a part of CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.
 I was responsible for deciding on the project scope and final presentation format.